 This page contains a list of tools, guidelines, and templates for use by commissioned organisations and their project teams.

-ACIAR Research Proposal Capacity Building Toolkit (PDF) and Tool 1 template (word doc) aims to support ACIAR project leaders and project team members, to help plan this capacity building during project development and capture it in reporting.
+The ACIAR Research Proposal Capacity Building Toolkit (PDF) was developed to support ACIAR project leaders and project team members, to plan capacity building during project development.
+It aligns to ACIARs new Project Performance Monitoring Plans guidance, reporting and review templates.

 ACIAR is committed to tackling gender inequality in research design, delivery and impact.